close Business Finance Invest Bullets Most Viewed

 Volume of trade

-Even though the number of companies listed on BSE is much higher in comparison to the NSE, the trading volumes paint a different picture.
+Even though the number of companies listed on the BSE is much higher than that on the NSE, the trading volumes paint a different picture.
 The volume of trades on a daily basis is far higher on the NSE.
-As huge volumes get traded on NSE, price discovery becomes much easier.
+As huge volumes are traded on the NSE, price discovery becomes much easier.

 Transaction charges

-The NSE charges a fee of 0.00325% of the total turnover as Transaction charges on Equity and Delivery Trading, while the BSE charges a fee of 0.003% of total turnover.
-In the case of Derivatives trading, BSE doesn't charge any transaction charges.
-While the NSE has fixed its Exchange transaction charge is 0.0019% for futures trading and 0.05% of total turnover for Options Trading.
+The NSE charges a transaction fee of 0.00325% of the total turnover on Equity and Delivery Trading, while the BSE charges a fee of 0.003% of the total turnover.
+In the case of Derivatives trading, the BSE doesn't charge any transaction charges.
+The NSE has fixed its Exchange transaction charge at 0.0019% for futures trading and 0.05% of total turnover for Options Trading.

 A summary of the difference between NSE and BSE is highlighted in the below table: